 - Surgery – such as a knee arthroscopy or an operation to treat carpal tunnel syndrome.

 CRPS is a pain disorder of the central nervous system, which includes the brain and spinal cord.
-The cause is not well understood.
+We do not understand the cause well.
 Most health professionals believe that a few different factors working together may trigger the symptoms.
 The way each of these factors contributes to the onset of CRPS may be different for each person.

 Triggering factors, called ‘disease mechanisms’, are thought to include:

 - Sympathetic nervous system dysfunction – the sympathetic nervous system is the part of your nervous system that attends to the ‘housekeeping’ of your body.
-It controls many involuntary actions within the body such as sweat production, blood flow and hair and nail growth.
-Not all people with CRPS have sympathetic nervous system dysfunction.
+It controls many involuntary actions in the body such as sweat production, blood flow, and hair and nail growth.
+Not all people with CRPS have sympathetic nervous system dysfunction

-- Neurogenic inflammation – the redness and swelling of CRPS may be different to the normal redness and swelling that generally follows an injury.
-It is thought that the nerves themselves may release chemicals that cause these changes in the affected limb.
+- Neurogenic inflammation – the redness and swelling of CRPS may be different from the normal redness and swelling that generally follows an injury.
+Doctors think that the nerves themselves may release chemicals that cause these changes in the affected limb

 - Psychological factors – some doctors think that a person’s reaction to a stressful life event can trigger CRPS, while other doctors strongly disagree.
 Current research suggests that psychological factors do not play a major role in the onset of CRPS, except in cases of extreme stress.
 Psychological factors can, however, play an important role in how well a person copes with CRPS.